ImperialCollegeLondon/2022-12-07_docker_ncl/_episodes/advanced-containers.md

 > so, if you can generate Arm-specific container images, they will generally have a better success rate on Macs.
 {: .callout}

-### Build a Docker container image for a particular processor type
+### Build a Docker container image for a particular processor architecture

 This approach is the simplest as it does not require you to use more complex container image build systems (i.e. `buildx`, described below).
 The disadvantage is that you need to run multiple build commands and label